Is Inventory Waste or an Asset?

-I am sittshutterstock_138793661ing in seat 4E on an evening flight to San Francisco thinking about my day.
+I am sitting in seat 4E on an evening flight to San Francisco thinking about my day.
 It is Labor Day weekend in the United States, and the plane is full.
 While many have a three-day holiday this weekend, I will celebrate this Labor Day by working.

 Next week is the annual Supply Chain Insights Global Summit, and summit preparation is on my agenda for the weekend.
 At the summit it will be great to network with old friends, and share insights, but there will be no play for me this weekend.